 See the Trails Prior to Your Arrival

-Experience over 100 trails set to music and commentary.
-See the top 25 trails.
-Another great resource is “The Sedona Hiking Guide Book” written by Greg Stevenson, local hiking expert and owner of the Hike House.
-The guide book contains detailed summaries, hiking directions, driving directions and over 120 full color images of the most dynamic trails in Red Rock Country.
-“The Sedona Hiking Guide Book” is available for purchase at the Hike House shops or online.
+Experience over 100 trails set to music and commentary, and See the top 25 trails.
+“The Sedona Hiking Guide Book” written by Greg Stevenson features local hiking and safety tips, detailed summaries, hiking directions, driving directions and over 120 full color images of the most dynamic trails in Red Rock Country.

 Guided Hiking Adventures